danielharrell/open-eyes-lect-2017-18/Open.md

 open from the inside, and contain the outside in an act of recognition.
 That is, his door now only opens from the outside, exposing the inside to an act of transgression.
 This is how the suitors get through---from the outside in.
 And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when he is no longer master of his eyes, and a world of judgment is lost.
 To possess the world in this sense is to open from the inside it contain what we are open to in an act of recognition, o open from the inside, in an act of letting-in, that encloses

+- Look up Leontius and Odysseus to try to justify use of "world" in this context.
+Also look at Things task for lecture notes.

 But on this account, then, what it would mean to open from the inside would involve a form, that is, to , and more